pythonanywhere/flask-tutorials/tutorial-2.md

     flask db upgrade

 Now let's add our users back in.
-Instead of putting them in code (where their passwords are available in plaintext for all to see), we'll add them from a command line.
-To start a Python shell with all of the Flask stuff loaded, run this:
+Instead of putting them in code (where their passwords are available in plaintext for all to see), we'll add them to the database from the command line.
+To start a Python shell with all of the Flask stuff loaded, run this in your bash console:

     flask shell